 Here are some tips for improving liquidity in your SMB:

-- Free up cash flow where you can, such as by cutting back on wasteful expenditure like subscriptions or software you don’t use often, or perhaps hiring freelancers on a project basis rather than a full-time employee, or selling a company vehicle you don’t need.
+- Free up cash flow where you can.
+Cut back on wasteful expenditure like subscriptions or software you don’t use often, or perhaps hiring freelancers on a project basis rather than a full-time employee.

-- Open a high interest savings account for your business and get intentional about setting aside a portion of income regularly.
-It’s smart to build a savings habit so you’ve always got cash reserves for tax bills, investment opportunities, and emergencies.
+- Open a high interest savings account for your business.
+Get intentional about setting aside a portion of income regularly.
+It’s smart to build a savings habit so you’ve always got cash reserves for tax bills and emergencies.

-- Aim for a leaner, just-in-time approach to purchasing and be strategic the products you keep in stock.
-It may make sense to hold large quantities of fast-moving goods with historically high levels of demand, but too much slow-moving stock can unnecessarily tie up cash.
+- Aim for a leaner, just-in-time approach to purchasing.
+Be strategic with the products you keep in stock.
+Too much slow-moving stock can unnecessarily tie up cash.

-- Negotiate your contract and payment terms to help you balance the need to collect promptly on what you’re owed by clients/customers to have cash flowing in, and not be beholden to unrealistic turnaround times for paying your suppliers or bills.
+- Negotiate your contract and payment terms.
+This will help you collect promptly on what you’re owed by clients/customers to have cash flowing in.

 Jody